 Since that time, the leaders and students of Denver Seminary, along with the community at large, have advocated a more far-reaching vision, and made the decision to rename AAI to the Urban Initiative (UI).
 Originating from the African American Initiative’s pioneering work, the Urban Initiative (UI) is now internationally inclusive, embracing ALL people in urban Denver while focusing on black people of varying ethnic backgrounds.
 The UI is focused on becoming an academic bridge by expanding the presence of black students in Denver Seminary degree programs; enhance the overall experience of black students through support activities and services; as well as extend the educational resources of Denver Seminary to Denver's urban communities.

 Institute of Ministerial Studies Program in Lay Ministries

-Denver Seminary’s Institute of Ministerial Studies, Certificate in Lay Ministry is designed to help train, equip and support adult men and women to serve more confidently in positions of leadership in their church, Christian organization, or place of work.
+Denver Seminary’s Institute of Ministerial Studies, Lay Ministry Program is designed to help train, equip and support adult men and women to serve more confidently in positions of leadership in their church, Christian organization, or place of work.
 Click to learn more or apply online.